 The subject may appear distorted if it passes quickly in front of the camera while shooting.
+This is not a malfunction.

 Playback

 Cannot play back images or movies.

 If the file name or folder structure is changed on a computer, you may not be able to play back images or movies.
 Refer to the Software Guide for information regarding folder structure or file names.